Cooktop: Ventilation and exhaust

 Cooktops often have a kitchen hood installed overhead to expel or filter smoke, fumes and undesirable odors that result from cooking.
 However, when installation of an updraft ventilation system is undesirable or impossible (for example in an open kitchen design), a cooktop with an integrated downdraft ventilation system can be used instead.
 Such systems draw cooking fumes downwards rather than upwards, eliminating the need of an overhead installation.
-They are however less effective than overhead systems, and may not be able to extract fumes emanating from taller pots.
+They are, however, less effective than overhead systems, and may not be able to extract fumes emanating from taller pots.

 Placement

 Installed

 Cooktops are virtually ubiquitous in kitchens.
 They may be built into a stove along with an oven.
 Alternatively, cooktops are often installed independently in work surfaces.

 Hot plate

-A hot plate is a portable self-contained tabletop small appliance cooktop that features one, two or more electric heating elements or gas burners.
+A hot plate or hotplate is a portable self-contained tabletop small appliance cooktop with one, two or more electric heating elements, or gas burners.
 A hot plate can be used as a standalone appliance, but is often used as a substitute for one of the burners from an oven range or a kitchen stove.

 Hot plates are often used for food preparation, generally in locations where a full kitchen stove would not be convenient or practical.
 A hot plate can have a flat or round surface.
 Hot plates can be used for traveling or in areas without electricity.